-- On-Site Signage: Where applicable, on-site signage is placed on a property, which gives general information about the application, and provides contact information. - Mail Out & Delivery: Where applicable, Public Hearing notices are mailed and/or delivered to property owners and tenants subject to the proposal and other owners within a 100 metre radius of the subject property.
-The notices are sent at least 10 days prior to the Public Hearing date. - Village Office: The Public Hearing notice and background materials are available for viewing at the Village of Pemberton Office, 7400 Prospect Street, during normal business hours, for at least two weeks prior to the scheduled Public Hearing.
-The agenda for the meeting will be available for viewing before the Public Hearing. - Newspaper Advertisements.
-Public Hearings are advertised in local newspaper(s), Pique Newsmagazine and/or the Whistler Question, for two consecutive weeks before the Public Hearing. - Village Website: Public Hearing notice is posted on the Village's website at www.pemberton.ca.
-The agenda package will also be posted on the website.
+- On-Site Signage: Where applicable, on-site signage is placed on a property providing general information about the application and provides contact information. - Mail & Delivery: Where applicable, public hearing notices are mailed or delivered to property owners and tenants subject to the proposal and other owners within a 100 metre radius of the subject property.
+The notices are sent at least 10 days prior to the public hearing date. - Village Office: The public hearing notice and background materials are available for viewing at the Village of Pemberton office, 7400 Prospect Street, during normal business hours, for at least two weeks prior to the scheduled public hearing.
+The agenda for the meeting will be available for viewing before the public hearing. - Newspaper Advertisements.
+Public hearings are advertised in the local newspaper prior to the public hearing. - Village Website: Public hearing notice and agenda package are posted on the Village's website at pemberton.ca. - Public Notice Posting Places: Public hearing notice is posted on the notice boards at the Village office at 7400 Prospect Street and at the post office at 7431 Prospect Street.